2014-Fall-UPT-PLDA/labs/week-02/week-02.md

 ## Reading for week 3

 Next week we will go into algebraic, recursive data-types.
 Using these we will lay the groundwork for the implementation of our first interpreter.
 Please do some independent study on [defining our own types](http://www.haskell.org/haskellwiki/Algebraic_data_type), and about [type-classes](http://learnyouahaskell.com/types-and-typeclasses).

-# Important!

-Work hard, the learning curve for the class will become even more steep.
-Feel free to contact us with any questions.